0x80/isolate-package/README.md

 hacks, shell scripts and manual tasks.
 Here is [an article](https://medium.com/p/e685de39025e) explaining the issue in more detail.

-It is important to note that there is nothing Firebase-specific to this approach and there should be other use-cases for it.
+There is nothing Firebase-specific to this solution and there should be other use-cases for it, but it is for this reason that the documentation contains some instructions related to Firebase.

 ## Install